Pepper Popper Fingers

 - 1 cup Kerrygold shredded sharp cheddar cheese

 - 12 medium jalapeno peppers, stems removed, halved lengthwise and seeded

 - In a large bowl, combine the cheeses, bacon and seasonings.
 Spoon about 1 tablespoonful into each pepper half.
 Dip tops of stuffed peppers into bread crumbs.

 - Place a small amount of ketchup at the end of each popper; top with a sliced almond to resemble a fingernail.
-Place in a greased 15-in. x 10-in. x 1-in. baking pan.
+Place in a greased 15x10x1-in. baking pan.
 Bake, uncovered, at 325° for 20-25 minutes or until golden brown.
-Yield: 2 dozen.

 Editor's NoteWear disposable gloves when cutting hot peppers; the oils can burn skin.
 Avoid touching your face.

 Nutrition Facts1 each: 95 calories, 8g fat (4g saturated fat), 21mg cholesterol, 141mg sodium, 3g carbohydrate (0 sugars, 0 fiber), 4g protein.

 This is one of our favorites.
 I make these year round, leaving off the almond and ketchup.
 They are a great way to use up a bumper crop of jalapenos in the summer.